FredrikVullum/SteamConnectionInfo/README.md

 SteamConnectionInfo.Core is a C# class library that contains functions necessary for SteamConnectionInfo.WPF

-SteamConnectionInfo.WPF is a C# project that contains the main executable which shows the overlay, interacts with the dll, etc.
+SteamConnectionInfo.WPF is a C# project that contains the main executable which shows the overlay, interacts with the DLL, etc.

 **TODO**